jbfoushee/CLP-Blackjack/README.md

 I chose the ply2cardsum column only after I realized I built a column to hold the same value.

 A few things I immediately noticed:
 - An Ace is considered 1 or 11.
-Although fluid during the player's session, the end value is recorded in the row.
+Although fluid during the player's physical session, the end value is recorded in the row.
 - No data suggests a split occurs.
 Therefore I would be unable to provide any reasonable advice for player pairs (8/8, A/A, etc).

 I assumed the player's actions would be random.
 I initially built a box for each {My Hand / Dealer Face-Up} scenario
 ```
-For Dealer showing 7, Player has 15 (no ace)
+For Dealer showing "7," Player has "15 (no ace)"

                | Wins/Ties | Losses | Instances
 -----------------------------------------------
 Player Hits    |         0 |      0 |      0
 Player Stays   |      1707 |   3155 |   4862
 ```
-At this point, I realized the players are following a script for "15 vs 7" In the real-world, I always have to assume the dealer is hiding a 10.
+At this point, I realized the players are following a script for "15 vs 7," because no data exists for a player hitting.

+In the real-world, I always have to assume the dealer is hiding a 10.
 I would review the other cards on the table.
 If most are high, I would hope for a small card.
-Heck, I might even hit just to "fight" for it, because staying only works 35% of the time.
+Heck, I might even hit just to "fight" for it, because -- according to their data -- staying only works 35% of the time.
-Although this scenario is not quantifiable in data, I would have liked to see a "Hit vs Stay" argument.
+Although not quantifiable with the data provided, I would have liked to see a "Hit vs Stay" argument.

 With this, I had to reconsider the entire project.
 There is no way to recreate the Blackjack Cheat Sheet.
 The actions are fixed.